Posted on Leave a comment

 Ingrid says:

 “I just wanted to let you know how much of an impact you have made on my life.
 My weight has always been between 9.7 and 10 stone, and as a result, it’s now been 8st for the last few months.
+My sister is also a member, and we feel like you are part of the family; you’re the one we go to for advice on almost everything!”

 Brooke says:

-“I love your “soothing workouts” and all your advice.
+“I love your ‘soothing workouts’ and all your advice.
 I also wanted to let you know that when I rejoined last year, I had my physical, and my weight was 172 lbs.
 My physical last month was 142 lbs.
 Thank you so much.”

 Dina says: